vivocha/appointments-scheduler-docs/README.md

 Available query parameters are:

 `format=ical`: if specified return the Calendar in iCal format.
-In that case use `from` and `to` parameters to specify a time range to include appointments set in;
+In that case use the `from` and `to` parameters to specify a time range to include appointments set in; or, `offsetPast` and `offsetFuture` query params can be used as day-based offsets to specify the range.
+For example `offsetFuture` can replace the to parameter and can be used with `from` to set a range of days.
+If only `offsetFuture` and `offsetPast` are defined, then the range starts from `now - offsetPast` until `now + offsetFuture`, expressed in days.
+Remember: `from`, `to`, `offsetPast` and `offsetFuture` query params **cannot be used all together**;

 `from`: UTC ISO 8601 date string to include appointments set starting from that date;

 `to`: UTC ISO 8601 date string to including appointments set before that date;

 `offsetPast`: positive integer, number of days to subtract to the `from` param as the start date to get the Calendar events.
-If `from` is not specified then days will be subtracted to the current (_now_) date and hour.
+If `from` is not specified then days will be subtracted to the current _now_ date and hour.
 Used only when `format=ical`;

-`offsetFuture`: positive integer, number of days to add to the `to` param as the end date to which get the Calendar events'.
-If `to` is not specified then days will be added to the current (_now_) date and hour.
+`offsetFuture`: positive integer, number of days to add to the `from` param as the end date to which get the Calendar events.
+If `from` is not specified then days will be added to the current _now_ date and hour. **Cannot be used with to param**.
 Used only when `format=ical`;

 `padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
 This parameter takes effect only when `format` parameter is set to `ical`.
 If set to false or not specified, then the event doesn't include the padding in the iCalendar format